takanori-azegami-jp/youtube-bird-docs/README-EN.md

 This extension provides the following functionality on YouTube video pages:

-- Monitors YouTube comment section DOM to detect specific keywords (e.g., "草", "lol")
+- Monitors YouTube comment section and displays bird animations and speech bubbles in response to comments
-- Displays bird animations and speech bubbles on the screen when keywords are detected
+- Toggle bird visibility by clicking on the bird

 **Important Notes:**

 - Comment content is used only for temporary display and is not stored
 - Personal information (usernames, IDs, comment history, etc.) is not collected
 - No data is transmitted to external servers
-- No data is stored in browser local storage
+- Browser local storage only stores the bird's visibility state (visible/hidden) and does not contain personally identifiable information

 #### Consent to Handling of Personal Information